 Never underestimate the power of a fresh breath of air.
-When people are feeling particularly stressed, taking a healthy dose of oxygen can do wonders to keep calm.
+When people are particularly stressed, taking a healthy dose of oxygen can do wonders to keep calm.

 Apart from that, being able to breathe is a reminder; that when there is breath, there is hope.